Ubrguxk/JavaFromZero/README.md

 This is really small project so there isn't much to be added yet.
 So I concider it finished.

 ## Acknowledgements
-All the structure and content in this project was given by my teacher.
+Project structure was planned by my teacher.